Hot East-West War: Risks, Heroes, and Hope for Humankind

-Avi Schnurr, CEO and President at Electric Infrastructure Security Council
+Avi Schnurr, CEO, and President of Electric Infrastructure Security Council

 The New York Times: “Since the end of the Cold War, it has been easy enough for most people to disregard the possibility of a nuclear attack; the conflict in Ukraine has thrust it back into view.”